Skip to main content

 Law of Attraction

 Rukaiya burst into laughter as Ajabdeh looked annoyed.
 They were sitting in Ajabdeh's office chamber with coffee and taking a break when Rukaiya asked her about the trip.
-Ajabdeh had opened up to her about this strange feeling that was bothering her lately and she expected some wise words instead of the roll of laughter.
+Ajabdeh had opened up to her about this strange feeling that was bothering her lately, and she expected some wise words instead of the roll of laughter.
 Rukaiya wiped away the tears that formed in the corner of her eyes.

 "Now, what is so funny?"
 Ajabdeh snapped.
-"I should have never shared with you."
+"I should never have shared with you."

 "Oh, Ajabdeh!
 You read so many novels, planned so many weddings, witnessed so many romances, have you learned nothing?"
 Rukaiya looked alarmed.